Overview

 Grow your career

-Learn more about opportunities and programs that will help you build on your existing knowledge, skills and educational credentials, and move to the next stage of your career.
+Learn about opportunities and programs to help you advance to the next stage of your career:

-Grow from a health care aide or residential care aide to personal support worker
+Grow from a health care aide or resident support aide to personal support worker

 Accelerated Personal Support Worker Program for Resident Aides

-A pilot project at Durham Catholic District School Board that supports health care aids working at local long-term care homes to upgrade their education and complete their personal support worker certificate.
-For more information, please visit Accelerated Personal Support Worker Program.
+The Durham Catholic District School Board offers an accelerated program for health care aides working at local long-term care homes to upgrade their education and obtain their personal support worker certificate.
+For more information, visit Accelerated Personal Support Worker Program.

 Grow from a personal support worker to a registered practical nurse